metadatacenter-attic/jsonschema2java-exp/README.md

 The ```./src/main/resources/json``` directory contains an example instance.

-The main class ```exp.jsonschema2java.JSONSchema2Java``` contains an example of reading the JSON instance file.
+The main class ```exp.jsonschema2java.JSONSchema2Java``` contains an example of reading a JSON instance and printing out its contents.

 #### Building  and Running